VAntoDev/my-ruby-projects/README.md

 # my-ruby-projects
-My Ruby projects, from The Odin Project
+My Ruby projects, from The Odin Project.

 <h3>Caesar Cipher:</h3>
 Implement a #caesar_cipher method that takes in a string and the shift factor and then outputs the modified string.